Ares-Developers/Ares-docs/new/drain.rst

   the minimum amount of power drained.
 Defaults to :value:`0`.

-  The start value is the victim building's :tag:`Power`, then the draining units's :tag:`Drain.Amount` is applied, and finally the drained building's :tag:`Drain.Amount`.
+  The start value is the victim building's :tag:`Power`, then the draining unit's :tag:`Drain.Amount` is applied, and finally the drained building's :tag:`Drain.Amount`.

 For example: draining a Power Plant with :tag:`Power=500` and